PrmDem/holbertonschool-higher_level_programming/python-inheritance/README.md

 # Python : inheritance
 Here we focus on the principle of _inheritance_ in Python.<br/>
 Who thought classes couldn't get any cooler?<br/><br/>
-__NB:__ I initially thought to make a Bourne joke here, but realised it's called _Legacy_ in English, where the French translation (_'Héritage'_) led me to believe it would be _'Inheritance'_.
-The cost of learning is steep.
 ## Requirements
 ### Script requirements
 * Allowed editors: vi, vim, emacs